iris-hep/func_adl/docs/xAOD/getting_setup.md

 ## Getting Data from ServiceX

-Now that we have defined our samples we can use ServiceX deliver() to get the files from the ServiceX backend.
-To make it easier later we can define a function that will take a sample and return the data:
+Not that the samples have been defined they are ready to be passed to ServiceX deliver() to get the files from the ServiceX backend.
+To make it easier later a function can be defined that will take a sample and return the data:

 ```python